 Management Systems: A: Nationality of Management Bangladeshi B: Gender breakdown of Management + Supervisors (Include as one combined group) Male:98 % Female2 % C: Majority nationality of workers Bangladeshi.
 No migrated workers were available in the facility.
-D: Number of workers leaving in last 12 months as a % of average total number of workers on site over the year (annual worker turnover) 5% E: Were accurate records shown at the first request?
+D: Number of workers leaving in last 12 months as a % of average total number of workers on site over the year (annual worker turnover) 4 % E: Were accurate records shown at the first request?
 F: If No , why not?
-Not applicable G: In the last 12 months, has the site been subject to any fines/prosecutions for non-compliance to any regulations? ☐ Yes ☑ No Please describe: Not applicable H: Do policies and/or procedures exist that reduce the risk of forced labour, child labour, discrimination, harassment & abuse?
+Not applicable G: In the last 12 months, has the site been subject to any fines/prosecutions for non-compliance to any regulations? ☐ Yes ☐ No Please describe: Not applicable H: Do policies and/or procedures exist that reduce the risk of forced labour, child labour, discrimination, harassment & abuse?
 I: If Yes , is there evidence (an indication) of effective implementation?
 Please give details.
 Internal audit, corrective action of internal & external audit findings, regular meeting, awareness training.
 J: Have managers and workers received training in the standards for forced labour, child labour, discrimination, harassment & abuse? ∑ Yes ☐ No Please describe: Training documents.
 Human resource department is responsible to conduct those training periodically.
 K: If Yes , is there evidence (an indication) that training has been effective e.g. training records etc.?
 Please give details Related training documents review, management & workers interview.
 L: Are there published, anonymous and/or open channels available for reporting any violations of Labour standards and H&S or any other grievances to a 3 rd party? ∑ Yes ☐ No Please describe: Grievance register, meeting minutes of workers participation committee are available for reviewing.

 M: If Yes , are workers aware of these channels?
 Please give details.
 Grievance boxes are kept in every toilet in a safety place and all boxes are checked once in a month and workers' participation committee is arranging workers' meeting regularly.
 If any complain comes, it gets entry in the grievance register and verified by the concern officer and all these registers are available for reviewing.
 N: Have health and safety risks been identified e.g. through internal audits, formal risk analysis process, worker involvement etc.? ☐ Yes ☑ No Please describe: Not applicable O: If Yes , has effective action been taken to reduce or eliminate these risks?
-Not applicable P: Are accidents recorded? ∑ Yes ☐ No Please describe: All major & minor accidents were recorded in the accident register.
-Q: Has the auditor made a simple calculation to compare capacity with workers' work load in order to identify possible unrecorded work hours? ✓ Yes ☐ No Please describe: Reviewing the Challan book, production record & packing list and other relevant documents R: Does the site have all required land rights licenses and permissions (see SMETA Measurement Criteria)?
-Facility runs operation in its own building and the approval has been taken from concerned authority.
+Not applicable P: Are accidents recorded? ☐ Yes☐ NoPlease describe: All major & minor accidents were recorded in the accident register.
+Q: Has the auditor made a simple calculation to compare capacity with workers' work load in order to identify possible unrecorded work hours?
+Yes No Please describe: Reviewing the challan book, production record & packing list and other relevant documents R: Does the site have all required land rights licenses and permissions (see SMETA Measurement Criteria)?
+Facility runs their operation in own constructed building which is approved as industrial building.
 S; Does the site have any internationally recognised system certifications e.g. ISO 9000, 14000, OHSAS 18000, SA8000 (or other social audits).
 Please detail (Number and date).
-BSCI & buyers COC T: Is there a Human Resources manager/department?
-If Yes, please detail. ∑ Yes ☐ No Please describe: Facility has a human resource department which is responsible for monitoring and implementing local regulation and clients requirements.
+BSCI & Buyers COC T: Is there a Human Resources manager/department?
+If Yes, please detail.